Tinkerforge/doc/en/source/Hardware/Bricks/ESP32_Ethernet_Brick.rst

 he USB connector is only used as power source and to perform a factory reset on the Brick.

-By default the Brick uses automatic IP addresses (DHCP) for its LAN connection.
+By default the Brick uses automatic IP address configuration (DHCP) for its LAN connection.
 Simply connect the Brick with a LAN cable.
 The orange LED at the LAN jack should start blinking and the Brick should be accessible by ``http://[Hostname]`` (e.g. ``http://esp32-ABC``) in your browser.